-Table A.8 Supporting Information: Policy GD7 Does it meet national planning policy and guidance?
+- · · · · · Does it meet national planning policy and guidance?
 Yes - NPPF paragraphs 73 and 114.
-What evidence has informed this policy?
-Green Wedge Review, Technical Update 2015; Leicester PUA Landscape Character Assessment and Landscape Capacity Study, 2009; Leicester PUA Landscape Character Assessment and Landscape Capacity Study, Scraptoft Addendum, 2016; Site visits, aerial photography, and O.S. maps (showing public rights of way) Which Local Plan objectives will it meet?
-4 - Infrastructure 6 - Natural environment 7 - Historic environment 13 - Tourism and culture How will it be implemented?
+What evidence has Green Wedge Review, Technical Update 2015; informed this policy?
+Leicester PUA Landscape Character Assessment and Landscape Capacity Study, 2009; Leicester PUA Landscape Character Assessment and Landscape Capacity Study, Scraptoft Addendum, 2016; Site visits, aerial photography, and O.S. maps (showing public rights of way) Which Local Plan 4 - Infrastructure objectives will it meet?
+6 - Natural environment 7 - Historic environment 13 - Tourism and culture How will it be implemented?
 Through decisions on planning applications.
 How will it be monitored?
 Any planning permission granted contrary to the criteria in part 2 of this policy will be identified in the annual Authority Monitoring Report and the reasons for it being granted explained.